 This is because that singular check digit is carefully arrived to using an algorithm that both involves the owner code and serial number.

-If you aren’t aware who the owner is of any particular container, you can perform a BIC Code Search to identify them using the BIC Code Lookup Tool.
+If you aren’t aware of who the owner is of any particular container, you can perform a BIC Code Search to identify them using the BIC Code Lookup Tool.

 Although, note that the owner of the container may not be the person or business operating it.
-They could have leased the container to another operator (which common in modern freight shipping) and this won’t be captured by the Lookup Tool.
+They could have leased the container to another operator (which is common in modern freight shipping) and this won’t be captured by the Lookup Tool.